SimpleEnigma88/FullStack-Knowledge-Base/Angular-Basics.md

 #### AppModule and Component Declaration

 Do not add file types to end of imports, these are added by webpack when built. ex.

-`import { ServerComponent } from './server/server.component';`   the .ts is not needed
+`import { ServerComponent } from './server/server.component';`   //the .ts is not needed

 ```
 import { NgModule } from '@angular/core';